aabbtree77/esp32-vpn/README.md

 ## Reservations about Networking with ESP32

-- ESP32 with MicroPython is a solid Wi-Fi client to be controlled from a PC within a LAN via MQTT.
-Despite many existing attempts, it is not a self-sufficient minicomputer or network node.
+- ESP32 with MicroPython is a somewhat resilient Wi-Fi client to be controlled from a PC within a LAN via MQTT.
+It is not a self-sufficient global network node.

-- One could opt for the [Espressif](https://github.com/espressif/esp-idf/issues) [Rainmaker](https://github.com/espressif/esp-rainmaker/issues) cloud, which makes ESP32 globally accessible to any Android device, but this is a 3rd party service, an opaque layer which, in turn, depends on AWS.

-- Ideally, ESP32 would become a global IPFS "Web3" node.
-It is not clear if the amount of RAM available in ESP32 chips can make this goal/challenge viable.
-As an example, [kubo](https://github.com/ipfs/kubo), the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM."

-- **Reliable, inexpensive, quick-to-develop: Pick any two.**
+- **ESP32, global connectivity, no 3rd party/extra broker PC: Pick any two.**

+- Embedded Linux is the way...

+## Major Discovery

+[EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable tool to ssh globally to any computer behind NAT.

 ## References